swisskyrepo/DamnWebScanner/README.md

 - Export vulnerabilities into a CSV file
 - Launch scan when a form is submitted or a page is opened via the URL bar

-**Warnings :** Do not use this extension for illegal purpose, the main goal of it is to simplify the life of bug hunters.
+**Warning :** Do not use this extension for illegal purpose, the main goal of it is to simplify the life of bug hunters.
 It's a **BETA version**, many improvements will come don't worry

-**Warnings 2:** XSS Scanner seems to be broken due to an update in the Ghost lib.
+**Warning 2:** XSS Scanner seems to be broken due to an update in the Ghost lib.
 I'm working on a fix.

 ## Install
 You need to install and configure the server, it uses ghost and flask.